-* The Office of Victim Services was developed in September of 1993 by the University of Florida Police Department in an effort to provide a civilian support person for anyone who may become a victim of crime while on the University of Florida campus.
-A victim advocate is available 24-hours a day, seven days a week to provide support for victims of actual or threatened violence.
+- The Office of Victim Services was developed in September of 1993 by the University of Florida Police Department to provide a civilian support person for anyone who may become a victim of crime while on the University of Florida campus.
+A victim advocate is available 24 hours a day, seven days a week to provide support for victims of actual or threatened violence.
 All services are free and confidential.

-* The victim advocate also provides emotional support dealing with the initial issues and feelings the victim may have when first facing their victimization.
+- The victim advocate also provides emotional support while a victim experiences the initial issues and feelings oftentimes encountered by crime victims.

-As mentioned above, the advocate is available 24-hours daily through the University of Florida Police Department’s Dispatch Center at (352) 392-1111.
-Victims may also contact an advocate directly during weekdays (Monday-Friday) between 8:00 a.m. and 5:00 p.m. by calling (352) 392-5648.
+As mentioned above, an advocate is available 24-hours daily through the University of Florida Police Department’s Dispatch Center at 352-392-1111.
+Victims may also contact an advocate directly during weekdays (Monday-Friday) between 8:00 a.m. and 5:00 p.m. by calling 352-392-5648.
 You can also write or e-mail the department’s advocates at:

 The University of Florida Police Department

 (352) 392-5648 (Monday – Friday, 8:00 a.m. – 5:00 p.m.)

 (352) 392-1111 (after business hours and on weekends).
 If you would like to speak to our Victim Advocate, please contact Naomi Phineas, Hailey Brown, or Debora Snyder at: firstname.lastname@example.org.